 In September 2014, Charter Operating entered into a new term loan G facility pursuant to the terms of the Charter Operating credit agreement providing for a \$3.5 billion term loan maturing in 2021.
 Pricing on the term loan G was set at LIBOR plus 3.50% with a LIBOR floor of 0.75% and issued at a price of 99.50% of the aggregate principal amount.
 The term loan G forms a portion of the incremental facilities commitments as announced by us in July 2014 that will be used to fund the purchase of certain assets pursuant to the Transactions.
-Charter Operating assigned all of its obligations with respect to the term loan G to a newly-created subsidiary, CCO Safari, which is considered a Non-Recourse Subsidiary under Charter Operating's credit agreement, and CCO Safari placed the funds in an escrow account pending closing of the Transactions over which the administrative agent has a perfected first priority security interest on behalf of the lenders that are a party to the CCO Safari credit facility.
+Charter Operating assigned all of its obligations with respect to the term loan G and transferred all of the proceeds from the term loan G to a newly-created subsidiary, CCO Safari, which is considered a Non-Recourse Subsidiary under Charter Operating's credit agreement, and CCO Safari placed the funds in an escrow account pending closing of the Transactions over which the administrative agent has a perfected first priority security interest on behalf of the lenders that are a party to the CCO Safari credit facility.
 The amounts borrowed under the term loan G facility are not considered when calculating the leverage ratio on the CCO Holdings Indentures as CCO Safari has been designated as an Unrestricted Subsidiary under the CCO Holdings Indenture.
 At closing of the Transactions, subject to certain conditions, Charter Operating will re-assume the obligations in respect of the term loan G under the Charter Operating credit agreement and the term loan G will be subject to the terms and conditions of the Charter Operating credit facilities.
 Such amounts, along with required original issuance discount and one month of interest, were placed in escrow and classified as noncurrent restricted cash and cash equivalents in our consolidated balance sheet as of December 31, 2014.
-To the extent the Transactions do not close, such amounts placed in escrow must be used to settle amounts outstanding under the term loan G. See "Part I. Item I. Business - Transactions with Comcast."
+To the extent the Transactions with Comcast."